imprvhub/ivanlunadev-portfolio/src/content/projects/post-cinemathe.md

 #### Feedback:
 Your feedback is valuable!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the [GitHub repository](https://github.com/imprvhub/cinemathe/issues/new).

+##### Pending Fixes for v1.1.1:
+- **Bug Adding First Favorite for New Users:** This issue occurs on the first click when adding a favorite for a newly created account.
+The first click is not recognized because the component fails to update the state when mapping '0' objects in the JSON.
+However, on the second click, the 'Add to Favorites' button functions correctly, and this issue never recurs for that user again.
+It only happens on the first click for the first favorite addition.
+Further investigation is needed into the Vue.js functions responsible for this behavior.

+- **Auto-fill Bug on Login Page:** Auto-fill on mobile devices sometimes causes a redirection to the root page.
+The form configuration needs adjustment to prevent this redirection and allow users to continue the authentication flow.

+- **Rating Score Consistency:** Refactor rating scores for movies and TV shows in the main carousel to two decimal places.

+- **Style Enhancements:** -Review and standardize font sizes, styles, and weights across all components to ensure a consistent and cohesive appearance throughout the entire application.
+-Review hover effect on user profile menus; the button's border-radius is causing the hover effect to misalign.

+- **Responsive UI:**: -Adjust avatar modal layout to fit within the parent element.
+-Align paragraph text correctly in the confirmation modal after user registration.
+-Modify the share modal width for screens larger than 800px to improve responsiveness.

 #### Attributions

 The foundational inspiration for this project is derived from the [TasteJS](https://github.com/tastejs/nuxt-movies) repository, and i extend my gratitude for their pioneering work.